 To characterize how pleasant the weather is at Homer Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Homer Airport for general outdoor tourist activities is from mid July to mid August, with a peak score in the last week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Homer Airport for general outdoor tourist activities is from early July to mid August, with a peak score in the last week of July.